 When it comes to cleaning out and unclogging a drain, try not to use harsh liquid drain cleaners.
 I know this probably goes against everything you’ve heard and seen before.
 But, trust me.
 Instead, try a plunger first.
 If the plunger doesn’t do the job, opt for a drain snake.
 A drain snake should allow you to locate and pull out whatever is clogging the drain.

 If you can’t seem to fix your clogged drain yourself, give your local plumber a call.
-They should be able to get your drains working properly in no time.
+They should be able to get your drains working properly in no time with their helpful drain cleaning services.

 Last of all, in order to prevent future drain problems, do your best not to allow anything down the drain that isn’t supposed to go down the drain.
 This would include everything except for water and soap.
 There are drain covers you can use that will help keep food, hair, and other debris from entering your drains.